prabeengiri/testing-mode-drupal-module/README.md

 Testing Mode (Drupal Module)

-This module switches the database for the simpletest framework can use which won't alter anything on the existing database
+This module changes database for testing and puts the Drupal in the testing mode.

 To run this effeciently ,